MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts-sk/kernel.md

 [!INCLUDE [fullview.md](../includes/fullview.md)]

 The **kernel** in Semantic Kernel (SK) is the orchestrator of a user's ASK.
-The **kernel** fulfill the user's desired goal using its available [skills](/semantic-kernel/concepts-sk/skills), [memories](/semantic-kernel/concepts-sk/memories), and [connectors](/semantic-kernel/concepts-sk/connectors).
+The **kernel** fulfill the user's desired goal using its available [skills](/semantic-kernel/concepts-sk/skills), memories, and [connectors](/semantic-kernel/concepts-sk/connectors).
 Key features of the **kernel** that facilitate faster development include:

-* [Skills](/semantic-kernel/concepts-sk/skills): Package your most useful prompts as fully reusable [skills](/semantic-kernel/concepts-sk/skills)
+* [Skills](/semantic-kernel/concepts-sk/skills): Package your most useful prompts as fully reusable components
 * Hybrid Development: Fluidly mix your AI prompts with conventional native code
 * Orchestration: Manage complicated LLM AI prompts with complete control
 * Future Proof: Use multiple LLM AI models and configurations with specificity

 The **kernel** is designed to encourage "function composition" which allows developers to combine and interconnect the input and outputs of skills into a single pipeline.

+> [!TIP]
+> Try the [Simple chat summary sample app](/semantic-kernel/samples/simplechatsummary) to quickly see the _Kernel_ in action.

 ## Why is the Kernel called a "kernel"?

 > **Kernel**: "The core, center, or essence of an object or system." —[Wiktionary](/semantic-kernel/support/bibliography#kernel)

-The term "kernel" can have different meanings in different contexts, but in the case of the Semantic Kernel, the **kernel** refers to an instance of the processing engine that processes an ASK all the way through to fulfillment.
-The **kernel** is the seed around which everything else in the Semantic Kernel world grows.
+The term "kernel" can have different meanings in different contexts, but in the case of the Semantic Kernel, the _kernel_ refers to an instance of the processing engine that processes an ASK all the way through to fulfillment.
+The _kernel_ is the seed around which everything else in the Semantic Kernel world grows.

 ## How does the Kernel appear in code?

-In code you will see the **kernel** instantiated with `Kernel.Build()`:
+In code you will see the _kernel_ instantiated with `Kernel.Build()`:

 ```csharp
 using Microsoft.SemanticKernel;